 Complaints against school staff (except the Headteacher) should be made in the first instance to the Headteacher via the school office.
 Please mark them as Private and Confidential.

-Complaints that involve or are about the Headteacher should be addressed to Gary Hewit (the Chair of Governors), via the school office.
+Complaints that involve or are about the Headteacher should be addressed to Alison Bradley, Director of People & Culture by email; abradley@dsat.education.
 Please mark them as Private and Confidential.